MicrosoftDocs/well-architected/well-architected/devops/monitor-data-sources.md

 Developers add trace messages in the application code to track the flow of control.
 Here are some best practices:

-- **Follow a standard approach**&mdash;For example, recording the entry and exit times can be useful.
+- **Follow a standard approach** For example, recording the entry and exit times can be useful.
 An entry to a method in the application can emit a trace message that specifies the name of the method, the current time, the value of each parameter, and any other pertinent information.

-- **Log all exceptions and warnings**&mdash;Retain a full trace of any nested exceptions and warnings.
+- **Log all exceptions and warnings** Retain a full trace of any nested exceptions and warnings.
 Ideally, you should also capture information that identifies the user who is running the code, together with activity correlation information (to track requests as they pass through the system).

-- **Log attempts to access all dependent resources**&mdash;An application will communicate with services such as message queues, databases, files, and other dependent services.
+- **Log attempts to access all dependent resources** An application will communicate with services such as message queues, databases, files, and other dependent services.
 This information can be used for metering and auditing purposes.

-- **Capture information that identifies the user who is running the code**&mdash;This information with activity correlation information is useful in tracking requests as they pass through the system.
+- **Capture information that identifies the user who is running the code** This information with activity correlation information is useful in tracking requests as they pass through the system.

 ## Application frameworks